JcKopcinski/PHYSICS.AI/README.md

 * Think about a data structure to keep track of the student's answers.

-* Stored answers should consist of 4 itenms
+* Stored answers should consist of 4 items
     1. The object number asked about
     1. The equation number asked about
     1. The variable in the equation asked about